rhyme-lang/rhyme-lang.github.io/docs/svg.md

 Using Rhyme queries, we can produce shapes based on data to draw custom plots.

-In this example, notice how we use the same facilities to draw a collection of rects or circles, one per data point, or a polyline, which is a single covering and entire list of data points.
+In this example, notice how we use the same facilities to draw a collection of rects or circles, one per data point, or a polyline, which is a single SVG node covering an entire list of data points.
 Note also how the code for the individual plots is reused between the all-in-one and the side-by-side views.